pranjal3163/DHoroscopeAPI/README.md

 # DHoroscopeAPI
-Api for the mobile app
+Api for the mobile app built using scrapy, django

 # Set up